bitpay/bitpay-app/README.md

-# BitPay Root v2
+# BitPay App v2

-Welcome to the BitPay Root v2 POC!
+Welcome to the BitPay App v2 POC!

 ### Redux Dev Tools
 This Root uses `react-redux` https://react-redux.js.org/ for state management.
 To take advantage of the tooling available, go to https://github.com/jhen0409/react-native-debugger and install the debugger.